 to a cohort of students at approximately three-week intervals over 10 months (September

 to June).
 Students may enter the cohort in either September or February.
 The remaining

-the student's own pace.
-Current students include staff developers, adult literacy
+are taken at the student's own pace.
+Current students include staff developers,

 The program has three alternatives: